lineafab/archive-coding-imd/README.md

 <a name="5"></a>
 ## Outcome
 This is the outcome.
-A website with use of my transcoding tools with the aim to transform this artifact into a more preservation.
+A website with the use of my transcoding tools with the aim to transform this artefact into more preservation.

 [Website](https://lineafab.github.io/Motherearth/WEBSITE%20CODE/index.html)

 <a name="Concluesion"></a>
 ## Concluesion

-The concluesion of this project, That sometime the stepes you take can help you and the viewer to understand and more aware of the process step and how to make it more understable.
-It have been interessting to start from this very analog and old archive.
+The conclusion of this project, That sometimes the steps you take can help you and the viewer to understand and more aware of the process step and how to make it more understandable.
+It has been interesting to start from this very analogue and old archive.
 To request objects and items from the archive and get this old item.
 With the idea.
-How can I make it resiliencen?
+How can I make it resilience?

 <a name="Bibliography"></a>
 ## Bibliography